Experity/Embedded-Scheduling/README.md

 fine-grained control.

 ```
-'appointmentQueueId (default none)'     // Restricts scheduled care to one queue
+'scheduledProviderId (default none)'     // Restricts scheduled care to one Scheduled Provider
 'includeClockwiseStyles (default true)' // Set to `false` if you'd like to
 style the HTML yourself.
 'showProviderInfo (default true)'       // When set to `false`, provider image,